DylnH/Engineering_4_Notebook/README.md

 ### Reflection

 This Assignment was pretty simple.
+LED control is one of the most simple things to do in the world of coding.
+In this assignment, your basically just toggling to outputs of each LED.
+I had no issues with this assignment.

 </details>